[3 MIN READ]

 - The women with the least amount of activity averaged about 2,700 steps a day.
 They were found to have the highest risk of death.

 - Women who completed 4,400 steps a day were around 40 percent less likely to die during the follow up period than the women walking 2,700 steps or less a day.

 - Risk of dying for women in the 5,900-step group fell by 46 percent compared to the less active participants.

 - Women in the 8,500-step group experienced 58 percent lower risk of dying but that benefit seemed to taper off at an average 7,500 steps a day.
 There was no added longevity when extra additional steps were completed.

 - The intensity level and speed of the steps had no effect on the results.
 Slow, steady walking offered similar results to a more aggressive pace.

 What do the results mean?

-Despite the lower steps needed to gain results, researchers stress that the study’s results are not justification to do less.
-Regular physical activity reduces the risk of heart disease and improves brain function as well as circulation, weight control and blood pressure.
+Despite the lower steps needed to gain results, researchers stress that the study’s results are not a justification to do less.
+Regular physical activity reduces the risk of heart disease and improves brain function as well as circulation, weight control, and blood pressure.